US jobless claims fall again as some states end federal aid

-WASHINGTON (AP) — The number of Americans seeking unemployment aid fell last week to 444,000, a new pandemic low and a sign that the job market keeps strengthening as consumers spend freely again, viral infections drop and business restrictions ease.

-Thursday's report from the Labor Department coincides with moves by nearly all the nation’s Republican governors to cut off a $300-a-week federal unemployment benefit that they and many business executives blame for discouraging the unemployed from seeking jobs.
-Those cutoffs of federal jobless aid will begin in June.
-Jobless people have been able to receive the $300 weekly benefit on top of their regular state unemployment aid.
+Twenty-two states, from Texas and Georgia to Ohio and Iowa, plan to begin blocking a $300-a-week federal payment for the unemployed starting in June, according to an Associated Press analysis.
+Jobless people have been able to receive the $300 federal benefit on top of their regular state unemployment aid.
+The payment, which has set to last until Sept.
+6, was included in President Joe Biden's $1.9 trillion financial rescue package.

-In addition to ending the federal benefit, most of the same states are also withdrawing from programs that provided jobless aid to self-employed or gig workers and to people who have been unemployed for more than six months.

-Twenty-two states, from Texas and Georgia to Ohio and Iowa, will end the $300 federal payment, starting in June, according to an Associated Press analysis.
-Two more states, Florida and Kansas, are considering doing so.
+In addition to the 22 states that have said they will end the benefit, two more, Florida and Kansas, are considering doing so.
 Those 24 states all have Republican governors and state legislatures.
-About 3.5 million people will see their benefits reduced in the coming months, according to Oxford Economics.
+As a result of the action, about 3.5 million people will have their benefits reduced in the coming months, according to Oxford Economics.

+The moves in those states to cut off federal jobless benefits coincide with a steady decline in the number of Americans seeking unemployment aid, which fell last week to 444,000, a new pandemic low, the Labor Department said Thursday.
+Jobless claims have now dropped in five of the past six weeks, a sign that the economy keeps strengthening as consumers spend freely again, viral infections drop and business restrictions ease.

+In addition to ending the extra payment, most of the same states are also withdrawing from programs that provide jobless aid to self-employed or gig workers and to people who have been unemployed for more than six months.

+Among them is Latricia Hampton, who worries that without the $300 weekly federal check, she will fall behind on her mobile phone and internet bills.

+“Those smaller bills are what I’m going to have to get rid of,” said Hampton, 40, who lives in Gary, Indiana.
+“That might not sound like much to some people, but that’s another barrier to me finding work.
+That’s my kids who can’t do schoolwork at home on the computer."

 In Oklahoma, Republican Gov. Kevin Stitt said this week that the state will end the federal benefit on June 26.
 That was unhappy news for Gilbert Cruz and his wife, Marrissa Enloe-Cruz, whose graphic design company in Tulsa has suffered a collapse in business since the pandemic struck.

 Both received jobless aid under the program for self-employed.
-But even with the $600 a week in federal aid between the two of them, they had earned more from their business before the pandemic.
 Now, they’re unsure what they’ll do, especially because they’re uneasy about sending their 7-year-old son back to school before being vaccinated.

 “It’s going to mean picking and choosing what bills to pay, or getting behind on things,” Enloe-Cruz said.
 “It will mean whether or not we’re able to put food on the table.”

-Thursday’s data release showed that applications for unemployment benefits declined 34,000 from a revised 478,000 a week earlier.
-The number of weekly jobless claims — a rough measure of the pace of layoffs — has declined steadily since the year began.

-Eliminating the $300-a-week federal unemployment benefit is one of several measures that states have taken to restrict or eliminate jobless aid and press more recipients to seek work.
+Eliminating the $300-a-week payment is one of several measures that states have taken to restrict or eliminate jobless aid and press more recipients to seek work.
 That trend gained momentum after the April jobs report, released earlier this month, showed that employers added far fewer jobs than expected, in part because many couldn’t find enough workers.

+Research suggests that roughly half the unemployed are receiving more income from jobless benefits, when you include the weekly $300 federal supplement, than their former jobs paid them.
+An analysis by Bank of America found that people who earned under $32,000 at their old jobs are likely now receiving more in unemployment aid than they did from working.

+Yet some point to the steady decline in the number of Americans receiving jobless benefits as evidence that most of the unemployed are still willing to take jobs when they're available.

+“Today’s data indicates that unemployment aid is not keeping workers on the sidelines," said Andrew Stettner, a senior fellow at The Century Foundation.
+“Emergency unemployment aid is doing what it is meant to do: Serving as a temporary lifeline while workers search for and return to work.”

+In July last year, four months after the pandemic tore through the economy, roughly twice as many people as now — 32 million — were receiving some form of unemployment benefit, though that figure was likely somewhat inflated by fraud.
+As recently as late February this year, about 20 million people were receiving aid.

-Twenty-one states say they will also cut off all benefits for the self-employed and gig workers, who became newly eligible for jobless aid under a relief package that was enacted in March last year.
-They will also drop out of a federal program for those who have been out of work for more than six months.
+Even so, 18 states say they will also cut off all benefits for the self-employed and gig workers, who became newly eligible for jobless aid under a relief package that was enacted in March last year.
+They will also drop out of a federal program for people who have been out of work for more than six months.

-Those moves will end all benefits for approximately 3.6 million of the nearly 16 million people receiving aid, or about one in four of current recipients, according to The Century Foundation.
+Those moves will end all benefits for approximately 3.6 million of the nearly 16 million people receiving aid — about one in four of current recipients — according to the Century Foundation.

 In addition, 35 states have reinstated a requirement that jobless aid recipients search for work in order to keep receiving benefits.
 That requirement had been suspended at the start of the pandemic, when many businesses were closed and Americans were encouraged to stay at home.